laurentj/slimerjs/src/IMPLEMENTATION_DOC.md

 path of the application.ini file.

 First, xulrunner tries to call an XPCOM component that handles the commande line.
-Fortunately, SlimerJS provides one, src/components/commandline.js.
-It is registered in the "command-line-handler" XPCOM category in src/chrome.manifest, this is why XulRunner find it.
+Fortunately, SlimerJS provides one in `src/components/commandline.js`.
+It is registered in the "command-line-handler" XPCOM category in `src/chrome.manifest`, this is why XulRunner find it.

 The `handle()` method of this component is called.
-It uses the module src/modules/slConfiguration.jsm to parse and store command line parameters. `slConfiguration` holds all configuration options and this is where you declare command line parameters.
+It uses the module `src/modules/slConfiguration.jsm` to parse and store command line parameters. `slConfiguration` holds all configuration options and this is where you declare command line parameters.

 If `handle()` has no error, xulrunner open the window which is indicated into the `toolkit.defaultChromeURI` preference.
-Preferences of SlimerJS are stored into defaults/preferences/prefs.js.
+Preferences of SlimerJS are stored into `defaults/preferences/prefs.js`.

 To open an application window, XULRunner calls same function as `window.open()`, with a "chrome://" URL.
-In a XUL application, every window has a chrome URL (type chrome://browser/content/browser.xul in Firefox ;-) ).
+In a XUL application, every window has a chrome URL (type `chrome://browser/content/browser.xul` in Firefox ;-) ).

-In SlimerJS, the main window url points to the file src/chrome/slimerjs/content/slimerjs.xul. slimerjs.xul is a very simple window.
+In SlimerJS, the main window url points to the file `src/chrome/slimerjs/content/slimerjs.xul`. `slimerjs.xul` is a very simple window.
 This will be the parent window of all other windows that your script will open.
-Those child windows are defined in src/chrome/slimerjs/content/webpage.xul, which has a simple `<browser>` element (a kind of iframe in XUL).
+Those child windows are defined in `src/chrome/slimerjs/content/webpage.xul`, which has a simple `<browser>` element (a kind of iframe in XUL).
 The web page is displayed by this element.

-As you can see, slimerjs.xul has a `<script>` element, like in HTML.
-It loads the chrome/slimerjs/content/slimerjs.js file.
+As you can see, `slimerjs.xul` has a `<script>` element, like in HTML.
+It loads the `src/chrome/slimerjs/content/slimerjs.js` file.
 This file is simple too.
 After the window loading, `startup()` is called, which itself call the `slLauncher` component.
-This component loads and executes the javascript file indicated on the command line, by using the src/modules/addon-sdk/toolkit/loader.js component.
+This component loads and executes the javascript file indicated on the command line, by using the `src/modules/addon-sdk/toolkit/loader.js` component.

 `loader.js` is able to load CommonJS modules in javascript sandboxes. slLauncher.jsm defines options for the Loader (see `prepareLoader()`).
 Two of these options are high